EfeIlicak/portable-mri-recon/README.md

-# portable-mri-recon
-Physics-Informed Deep Unrolled Network for Portable MR Image Reconstruction
+# Physics-Informed Deep Unrolled Network for Portable MR Image Reconstruction

+PyTorch implementation of the "Physics-Informed Deep Unrolled Network for Portable MR Image Reconstruction".

+The code will be made available upon publication.